dbj-systems/dbj--nanolib/valstat.md

 4. ERROR
    1. Just status is returned, there is no value.

-Does this mean we have to check always, for all four in using this paradigm?
+Does this mean we have to check always, for all four when using this type returned?
 I think not.

 FATAL state we might take care of checking in debug builds only.
 INFO, OK or ERROR consuming  depends on the consumers logic, on the context.